Problem with fusion?

 Frequently Asked Questions

-What is the main problem with thermal 'outline mode' in fusion devices?
+What is the main problem with the 'outline mode' in thermal fusion devices?

 How does high NETD sensitivity affect thermal imaging performance?